 Instructions for downloading map: Click on your state and or county from your desktop computer.
 Then, click and generate an infographic with statistics and save as a png to share and inform others on social media, email, or text.

 Be considerate of your community and stay in self-quarantine as advised by your physicians and the Department of Health.
 Don’t be a foolish a-hole and put other people’s lives at risk.
 Practice strict physical distancing now to prevent further spread and deaths within your community.
-Otherwise, this is going to take a lot longer than it should to slow down the spread, return to our usual T1dlives, and recover the economy.
-As of April 28, 2020, we have at least 10 confirmed cases of Covid-19 in our very own neighborhood and we see people walking past our house with no masks – including families, every day!
+Otherwise, this is going to take a lot longer than it should to slow down the spread, return to our usual T1d lives, and recover the economy.
+As of August 1, 2020, we have at least 59 confirmed cases of Covid-19 in our very own little neighborhood (per County of LA Public Health).
+We’re still seeing a few anti-maskers pass by our townhome almost daily – when we care to look out the front door, despite CA Governor Newsoms Mask Mandate for all Californians issued mid-July.
 If you live in Southern California, I highly suggest you check your neighborhood’s cases here and help spread awareness – not the virus.

 Follow Health Officials Guidelines